 Biography

 Allen Hurt has been entertaining music fans since an early age and has written over 1500 original songs, known for his unique tenor vocals that would become his trademark sound.
-Over the years, Allen’s music has gained airplay on radio stations throughout the US and Europe.
+Over the years, Allen has become popular world-wide.
+His music has been featured on radio and television stations around the globe.

-Born in Texas with a history that includes a mother that taught her son to play three cords on a guitar and believed in his talent.
-That same inspiration continues today while Allen performs as one of Americas leading entertainers and vocalist.
-During concerts, music lovers of all ages enjoy a spectacular showcase of his memorable hits like “Cup Of Coffee”, “Appalachian Lover” and “Well Over Due”, mixed with of diverse performance of hits by Phil Collins, Huey Lewis, Fleetwood Mac and many other pop and classic rock greats while backed by some of the greatest tour musicians in the music business.
+Allen performs as one of Americas leading entertainers and vocalist.
+During concerts, music lovers of all ages enjoy a spectacular showcase of his memorable hits like “Cup Of Coffee”, “Appalachian Lover” and “Well Over Due”, mixed with of diverse performance of hits by other top Country artist, while backed by some of the greatest tour musicians in the music business.

 For decades Allen has toured and shared his songs with music fans around the world, from Texas to Europe, central Asia to south Mexico with venues ranging from small listening rooms to symphony halls.

-Being a creative composer and lyricist, Allen still writes and produces new hit songs that are written from the heart about everyday life that we all can relate to in some way.
-Allen’s musical influences range from those artist of whom he was close to like Ray Price and Porter Wagoner, to those he also admired like the many greats that paved the way in the music world such as Phil Collins, Tom Petty, George Harrison and many others.
-His involvement in the music industry not only includes being an entertainer but also a recognized recording producer, studio engineer and longtime business owner of his record label, Mountain Valley Records that also represents other music artist.
-Allen also spent some time as a known radio personality for stations in Louisiana and Texas as host of a popular weekly top 40 music count down show “This Week In Country Music” alongside the likes of radio icons such as Bob Kingsly, Bill Mac and Casey Kasem.
+Being a creative composer and lyricist, Allen still writes and produces new hit songs that are written from the heart about everyday life that we can all relate to in some way.
+Allen’s musical influences range from those artists of whom he was close to like Ray Price, Porter Wagoner and Mel Tillis, to those he also admired like, Vince Gill, George Straight, Willie Nelson, Roy Clark, Buck Owens and many others.
+His involvement in the music industry not only includes being an entertainer but also a recognized recording producer, studio engineer and longtime business owner of his record label, Arkansas based Mountain Valley Records LLC that also represents other music artist.
+Allen also spent some time as a known radio personality for stations in Louisiana and Texas as host of a popular weekly top 40 count down show “This Week In Country Music” alongside the likes of radio icons such as Bob Kingsly, Bill Mac and Casey Kasem.